Slowdeb/Tryhackme/Super-Spam.md

 -passwd → specify the password file
 ```

-After connecting we got this shell:
+After connecting i got this shell:

 ![image](https://user-images.githubusercontent.com/76821053/129766216-b9c86b2a-de48-408a-a9ea-6c61008bef16.png)

-Let's change this shell into a ssh session since this one is kinda hard to work with and when i listed the contents of /root directory i can see that .ssh is already there and even with the authorized_keys file.
+Let's change this shell into a ssh session since this one is kinda hard to work with and when i listed the contents of /root directory i can see that .ssh is already there and had authorized_keys file inside.

 ![image](https://user-images.githubusercontent.com/76821053/129766246-2c5de207-a560-4392-a9f4-bb3400348aee.png)

-To create a ssh key we have to use, i left my passphrase empty:
+To create a ssh key we have to use "ssh-keygen", and i left my passphrase empty:

 ```
 ssh-keygen